Home » Movies » Glass (2019)

 Awards and Nominations

-• M. Night Shyamalan financed the film himself, maintaining creative control over the project.
+• M. Night Shyamalan self-financed the film to maintain creative control.

 Inspirations and References